NASCAR All-Star Race: Format history

 The race was moved up one day to Saturday night, and it moved to live coverage on The Nashville Network.
-The Winston revived the controversial 10-lap shootout, and The Winston Open went to a short 30-lap format.
+The Winston revived the controversial 10-lap shootout, and the Winston Open went to a short 30-lap format.
 The 1992 race marked the first superspeedway race held under-the-lights, and resulted in a spectacular finish.
 Davey Allison and Kyle Petty battled on the last lap, and crashing crossing the finish line.
 Allison won the race, but spent the evening in the hospital rather than victory lane.

 Starting in 1992, former NASCAR Champions were automatically invited to the race.

 The 1994 race was the only running won by a tire brand (Hoosier) other than Goodyear, as Geoff Bodine held off Sterling Marlin and Ken Schrader.
 The event's second segment saw numerous crashes, notably when Ernie Irvan wrecked coming to the yellow to end the second segment.

-The 1995 race featured Dale Earnhardt's trend-setting Special paint scheme car.
+The 1995 race featured Dale Earnhardt's trend-setting special paint scheme car.
 In 1997, Jeff Gordon won with the "T-Rex" car, nicknamed after its Jurassic Park: The Ride paint scheme.
 Due to its dominance in the race, NASCAR banned the car from further competition.

-After Michael Waltrip's win by being the last car to transfer from The Winston Open, NASCAR changed the procedure by reverting to a format featuring the 1996 and 1997 race winning drivers and owners, and then adding the preceding year's race winning drivers not yet in the field until the field reached 19, and then the winner of The Winston Open.
-If the number added to the previous year reached over 19, then all drivers who won races that year would be in the field.
+After Michael Waltrip's win by being the last car to transfer from the Winston Open, NASCAR changed the procedure by reverting to a format featuring the 1996 and 1997 race winning drivers and owners, and then adding the preceding year's race winning drivers not yet in the field until the field reached 19, and then the winner of the Winston Open.
+If the number added to the previous year was over 19, then all drivers who won races that year would be in the field.